What foods can make your gout worse?

 Why does gout attack the big toe?

 Uric acid is sensitive to temperature changes.
 It turns to crystals at cooler temperatures.
 The big toe is the farthest from the heart, and it is also the coolest part of the body.
 Hence gout is most likely to target the big toe.

 When happens when gout becomes worse?

-When gout gets worse, it starts affecting other joints, including knee and ankle.
+When gout gets worse, it starts affecting other joints, including the knee and ankle.
 It forms bumps under the skin.
-When the uric acid crystals start collecting in the soft tissue, lumps called tophi are formed.
+When the uric acid crystals start collecting in the soft tissue, lumps called tophi are formed.;

 Is gout a sign of kidney failure?

 When you have a kidney problem, the kidneys may not be able to filter out the uric acid effectively.
 Hence, there is too much uric acid in the body.
 Gout can be a warning sign of kidney disease.

 Gout attacks last for up to 14 days or more, but the symptoms often subside on their own after a week or two.
 Medication helps speed the healing process and prevent future gout flares.

 The exact reason why gout pain is worse at night is not known, but it could be associated to the body temperature being low at night, a drop in the blood cortisol level, and dehydration during sleep.